wladmis/xext-rexsec/README.rst

 Strict           If false, a UID-based separation is used instead of     ``True``
                  client-based.

-TrustedClients   A column-separated list of executables which clients    *None*
+TrustedClients   A colon-separated list of executables which clients     *None*
                  should be marked as trusted.

                  By default, only clients that started at insecure phase